Sexual misconduct allegations could keep Senate Ethics Committee busy

 Those recommendations include censure, restitution or payment by the senator or staffer — and, possibly, expulsion.
 If the committee recommends expulsion, votes by two-thirds of the full Senate would then be required to remove the lawmaker.

-In a statement Thursday, Coons, the committee's vice chairman, said he "cannot comment on any matter that may or may not come forward of the committee.”
+In a statement Thursday, Coons said he "cannot comment on any matter that may or may not come forward of the committee."

 Meanwhile, the committee could be looking at a busy 2018, as Franken’s situation is just one of several it might have to deal with.

-And earlier Thursday, McConnell also said he wanted the body to "immediately investigate" Sen. Bob Menendez, D-N.J., whose federal bribery trial ended in a mistrial.
+And earlier Thursday, McConnell also said he wanted the committee to "immediately investigate" Sen. Bob Menendez, D-N.J., whose federal bribery trial ended in a mistrial.

 The Ethics Committee said Thursday it had "deferred" a preliminary inquiry into Menendez in 2013 after the Department of Justice began investigating the senator, but now "intends to resume its process."